jtelms/dnd/elyrium.md

 **Driven By Hunger.** The creature is drawn to attack the character last injured by an attack or to a character that is affected by *Bleed*.

-**Unsound Graves.** When this creature dies for the first time in an encounter, it can roll a DC 12 save and it revives with half health and initiative 20 on a success.
+**Unsound Graves.** When this creature dies for the first time in an encounter, it can roll a DC 15 save and it revives with half health and initiative 20 on a success.
 This ability is unable to be used if the creature was killed by *Radiant* damage, *Fire* damage, or if it was affected by *Laid to Rest*.

 ***Actions***

 **Fetid Claws.** *Melee Weapon Attack:* +3 to hit, reach 5ft., one target.
 Hit: 5(1d6 + 2) slashing damage.
-The target must succeed on a DC 10 STR save or take an it takes an additional 1d4 slashing damage and the creature gains that as *temporary health*.
+The target must succeed on a DC 10 STR save or take an it takes an additional 1d4 slashing damage and the creature gains that damage as *temporary hit points*.

 **Mud and Blood.** *Ranged Weapon Attack:* +0 to hit, range 25 ft., one target.
 Hit: 5(1d6 + 2) bludgeoning damage.
 The target must succeed on a DC 11 CON save or be *poisoned*.